West Calder: Religious sites

-West Calder has three churches: Our Lady and St. Bridget's R.C.
-Church, West Kirk of Calder CofS and Limefield U.F.
-Church.
-West Kirk of Calder CofS and Limefield U.F.
-Church.
+West Calder has three churches: Our Lady and St. Bridget's Roman Catholic Church, West Kirk of Calder Church of Scotland and Limefield United Free Church.

 The West Kirk was built circa 1860 and has a tall steeple with a broach spire.

 Sport

 West Calder is home to the football club West Calder United, who compete in the East of Scotland Football League.
 The 19th-century team Mossend Swifts (which provided two Scottish international players) was also based nearby.
 There is also a youth club.

 West Calder is also the home of the West Calder Model Flying Club.
 The club is run for the enjoyment and promotion of radio controlled model aircraft flying in the area.
 The club has its own tarmac runway and is maintained by the members for use throughout the whole year.

 West Calder Bowling Club is a local bowls club in the village.